mgpai22/comet-airdrop-bot/README.md

 # Comet Airdrop Bot

-This bot utilizes GraphQL to extract data on all comet holders and stores it in a local SQLite database.
+This bot makes several thousand asynchronous, concurrent REST API requests to extract data on all comet holders and stores it in a local SQLite database.
 It then sorts this information based on wallet holders and script holders, proceeding to airdrop comet tokens to the wallet holders in a single transaction using [ergpy](https://github.com/mgpai22/ergpy).

-Additionally, the bot performs an airdrop of comet tokens to comet NFT holders by making several thousand asynchronous, concurrent REST API requests to locate wallet addresses, which are subsequently stored in a database and airdropped using using [ergpy](https://github.com/mgpai22/ergpy).
+Additionally, the bot performs an airdrop of comet tokens to comet NFT holders by making asynchronous requests to locate wallet addresses, which are subsequently stored in a database and airdropped using [ergpy](https://github.com/mgpai22/ergpy).